 The above code is a regular LDPC code since each node on the left is incident by 3 edges and each node on right receives 6 edges.
-We say that message nodes have degree 3 and check nodes have degree 6. x1
+We say that message nodes have degree 3 and check nodes have degree 6. x_1

-As another example of an irregular LDPC code consider:
+As an example of irregular LDPC code consider:

-▶ Note that the check nodes receive 7, 7, 3, 6 and 5 ones.
+Note that the check nodes receive 7, 7, 3, 6 and 5 ones.

-- An LDPC code is specifies in terms of an edge degree distribution for variable nodes and another degree distribution for check nodes. - Let λ_i be the fraction of edges that exit variable nodes of degree i.
+- ► An LDPC code is specified in terms of an edge degree distribution for variable nodes and another degree distribution for check nodes. - Let λ_i be the fraction of edges that exit variable nodes of degree i.
 Define degree distribution polynomial for variable nodes: